bbauska/TUMx-DWAPNx/README.md

 </p>
 The next important bit we are going to look at is the module dot exports.
-This is an API of Node and it basically tells us that when this file is being required by another file, so for example it\'s being required in index dot js, what is actually being required is what comes after this equal sign and what we are requiring in this case is a function that accepts a callback and that executes some code when the function is being called.
+This is an API of Node and it basically tells us that when this file is being required by another file, so for example it&apos;s being required in index dot js, what is actually being required is what comes after this equal sign and what we are requiring in this case is a function that accepts a callback and that executes some code when the function is being called.

-Let\'s look at what happens when a function is actually being called.
+Let&apos;s look at what happens when a function is actually being called.
 The first thing we do is we connect to our database connection string.
 So, Mongoose connected to this connection and then we assign the database object to a variable, which is called db.